Skip to content

 Scenario Selection

-With Edge you can quickly find any scenarios you need from within the knowledge graph, and store them ready for upcoming simulation tests.
+With conode you can quickly find any scenarios you need from within the knowledge graph, and store them ready for upcoming simulation tests.
 In this workflow, we locate and organise a few example scenario types.

 Read Use Case